coveooss/coveo-python-oss/coveo-example-library/README.md

 # coveo-example-library

-This library serves as an example of the project structure used by all python projects in this repo.
+This project serves as an example / template of the project structure used by all python projects in the `coveo-python-oss` repository.
 The conventions and rules are explained below.

 All paths in the document are relative to the root of the `coveo-python-oss` repo.